Becca's Bunch: Production and broadcast

 The series is a production of JAM Media.
 In June 2018, it was announced that Becca's Bunch would premiere in the United Kingdom and Ireland on Nick Jr. on 2 July 2018.
-On 19 September 2018, it was announced that the series will premiere in the United States on Nick Jr. on 24 September 2018.
+On 19 September 2018, it was announced that the series will premiere in the United States on the Nick Jr. Channel on 24 September 2018.
 The series was also sold for broadcast on ABC Kids in Australia, KiKa in Germany, CBC Kids in Canada and France Télévisions.
 Becca's Bunch consists of 52 eleven-minute segments.